Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 Gaudete is a command to rejoice.
 But to understand why we should rejoice, we need to understand another Latin word.

-The coming of Jesus was prepared for since the moment Adam and Eve were banished from the garden.
+The coming of Jesus was prepared for since Adam and Eve left the Eden.
 Part of that preparation was preparing Mary to be the Mother of God.

 It’s dangerous to be sick and not know it.
-If we’re spiritually sick, God has to find a way to let us know.
-We may be exiled, but we can also return.
+If we’re spiritually sick, God will find a way to let us know.
+We may be exiled, but we can return.

 If things seem like winter in your life, don’t panic.
 Lift up your soul.
 Get ready to run.
 God will definitely come.
 He is to be expected.